lemanschik/lemanschik/README.md

   - Chromium, WPE, WInterOP
   - Online Editors and DevTools as also Operator Tools.
 Automation Instrumentation Debugging.
   - Compiler tooling and build tooling
-    - MSON written in JS
+    - MSON written in ECMAScript
+    - GN & Ninja written in ECMAScript
     - Python => ECMAScript Converter. for Python deprecation net wide.
     - Adapter tool chains for all kinds of languages and package management systems.
  - Performance and optimization of internals